Acts 16 – The Second Missionary Journey Begins

 a.
 Her masters saw that their hope of profit was gone: This explains why Paul and Silas were treated so badly.
 The masters of the demon possessed girl cared nothing for the girl herself, only for their ability to exploit her demonic possession for money.
 They were occult “pimps,” prostituting her spiritually.

 b.
-They seized Paul and Silas: Paul and Silas were singled out not only because there were the leaders of the evangelistic group, but also, by their appearance, they were the most obviously Jewish.
+They seized Paul and Silas: Paul and Silas were singled out not only because they were the leaders of the evangelistic group, but also by their appearance, as they were the most obviously Jewish.
 This is indicated by how they began their accusation: “These men, being Jews.”

 i.
 Luke was a Gentile, and Timothy was only half Jewish.
 Paul and Silas looked Jewish, and “Anti-Jewish sentiment lay very near the surface in pagan antiquity.”
 (Bruce) The objection that these men were Jews is even more interesting knowing the Jewish community in Philippi was small.